Illustration of Coventry

 4 minute read

-Brighter, warmer days are on the way.
-And if you’re anything like us, you’ll already be dreaming about those unforgettable moments ahead, like far-away holidays, family weddings or once-in-a-lifetime experiences.
+Brighter days are on the way.
+And if you're anything like us, you'll already be dreaming about those unforgettable moments that spring and summer bring...
+Time with family and friends, far-away holidays and great adventures.

-With the joys of summer just around the corner and the new tax-year fast approaching, now's the perfect time to start thinking about how ISAs can help you save for your sunny days.
+That’s why, as we get closer to the new tax year, now is the perfect time to start thinking about how ISAs can help you save for your sunny days.

 Keep more of your savings

-Cash ISAs are considered to be a safer option for your savings because:
+Cash ISAs are thought of as a safe option for savings because:

 • There's no exposure to stock market volatility or other risky investments

-• As per the Financial Services Compensation Scheme, savings up to £85,000 per person per UK regulated bank or building society are safe in a cash ISA**
+• With the FSCS, savings up to £120,000 per person per UK regulated bank or building society are safe in a cash ISA***

 • You can choose the perfect cash ISA for you, depending on the level of access you'd like.